 ROLO TOMASSI- ‘Time Will Die and Love Will Bury It’

 Certainly, as ‘Towards Dawn’ blooms into being, some might wonder if this Rolo Tomassi is an entirely different band.
 It’s a slow-burning, blissful, instrumental (besides some oohs and ahhs) and a neat palette cleanser from everything that has come before- Rolo Tomassi defying expectations again.
-They aren’t strangers to an ambient intro of course but instead of setting the scene for sonic destruction, the haze clears for ‘Aftermath’.
-A big, bold pop song written by a band inspired by Converge as much as Tim Hecker, it’s worth the price of admission alone.
+They aren’t strangers to an ambient intro of course but instead of setting the scene for sonic destruction, the haze only clears for ‘Aftermath’.
+A big, bold pop song written by a band inspired by Converge as much as Paramore, it’s worth the price of admission alone.
 Rolo Tomassi have been incorporating and experimenting with mood and melody for ages now but ‘Aftermath’ is the first time they’ve absolutely nailed it.
 And as the album continues it’s clear that this band have finished bolting things together.
+There are few seams here.
 Now, everything is fluid, everything fits.

 ‘A Flood of Light’ is sweeping and cinematic, ‘Contretemps’ makes melancholy sound massive, and ‘Risen’ is sad and sweet and beautiful- by anybody’s standards, not just in terms of Rolo Tomassi’s back catalogue.
 Even when the band go epic (three tracks here sit around the 8-minute mark) and add hissing static and discordant piano jabs to the mix it doesn’t feel like any ideas have been stretched apart or forced together, it feels coherent and complete and natural.

 Rolo Tomassi have already been on quite the adventure then.
 And yet ‘Time Will Die and Love Will Bury It’ is set to open new doors and reveal ever broader paths to them.
 It’s best thing they’ve ever done.
+It might just be perfect.
 Another leap forward.